 Solar energy is helpful to the environment too because it is a clean energy source.
 Find reputable professionals to install your panels for you.
 It can be a difficult job even for handy homeowners.

-There you have it, five tips to building an energy efficient home.
-Your energy bill will gradually start shrinking.
+We hope you'll follow these five tips to building an energy efficient home.
 By taking these steps, you will upgrade your house and do your part for the environment.